Step organization

 Always keep in mind that Cucumber is a DSL wrapper around the programming language whose full expressiveness remains available to you in the step definition files (but not in feature files).
 On the other hand, do not lose sight that every step called as such in a step definition file is first parsed by Gherkin and therefore must conform to the same syntax as used in feature files.

 In fact, it is recommended to refactor step definitions into helper methods for greater modularity and reuse.
-The method can reside in the same file as the step definition.
+The method can reside in the same .java file as the step definition.

 This makes your project more understandable for people who join your project at a later date; which also makes your project easier to maintain.